Shivank98/git_data/README.md

-application for fetching github data using github API
+this application for fetching github data using github API